agchivite/agchivite/README.md

 </p>

 <p aligne="left">
-Due to this situation I did a big chance of my life entering in this new world of code!
+Due to this situation I did a big change of my life entering in this new world of code!
 </p>

 <h1 align="left">✨ My Hobbies</h1>